markerch/fb-live-accessibility/README.md

 Static Page for Allianz Technology Virtual Tech Talk.
-(Yes, I'm one of the speakers)
+(Yes, I was one of the speakers)

 Link to FB Live